 - Do not use table cloths as these can be pulled down by young children.

-Burn creams do not cool the burn and must not be used instead of cool running water.
+- Burn creams do not cool the burn and should not be used instead of cool running water.

 1. Public Health Association of Australia (2016).
 Hot Water Temperature and Scald Burns Policy.
 PHAA.
 Available from: https://www.phaa.net.au/documents/item/1702